sfbrigade/data-covid19-sfbayarea/DICTIONARY.md

 ## County-Specific Notes ##

+### Alameda County ###

+* Alameda County only provides a seven-day rolling average for the number of tests on any given date, so the cumulative number of tests is not available.
+This data limitation also affects the precision of the number of positive and negative tests for any given day.
+The number of postive tests is calculated by multiplying the rolling average number of tests for the day by the rolling average of the positivity rate for the same day; to calculate negative tests, we take that figure and subtract it from the rolling average number of tests.

 ### Marin County ###
 * Data for Marin only accounts for Marin residents and does not include inmates at San Quentin State Prison.